5.14 Non-Mendelian Inheritance

 5.14 Summary

-• refers to the inheritance of traits that have a more complex genetic basis than one with two and complete .
+• Non-Mendelian inheritance refers to the inheritance of traits that have a more complex genetic basis than one gene with two alleles and complete dominance.

 • Multiple allele traits are controlled by a single gene with more than two alleles.
 An example of a human multiple allele trait is ABO blood type, for which there are three common alleles: A, B, and O.